voschezang/coding-handbook/quotes.md

 ### The hacker way

-* Be goal-oriented, focus on most impactful tasks.
+* Be goal-oriented.
+Focus on the most impactful tasks.
 * Move fast.
+Sprint's aren't fast enough.
+Don't wait for other developers to sync up and instead release multiple times per day.
+  * E.g. writing a story, putting it on the backlog, wait for product owner approval.
-Take risks.
+* Take risks.
 Learn through experience.
 * Try to hack your own systems.
 * Never say: "Sorry, that's out of scope".
 * Always aks yourself: